In our recent survey of interior design bloggers, 100% of part-time bloggers said they want to grow their blog to become full-time bloggers.

 1. Create a Membership Site

 Membership products have been around for a long time (phone lines, Sky TV, etc.) However people have started to realize the power of them for other products, shaving (Dollar Shave Club), beauty (Birchbox), alcohol (any gin/beer/wine membership site), and even meat.

 It’s a recurring revenue dream!

-An increasing trend is to create online membership courses, and this is one a lot of bloggers can capitalise on.
+An increasing trend is to create online membership courses, and this is one a lot of bloggers can capitalize on.

 You might be thinking “what on earth could I create a membership site about”, well here’s one for how to look after Orchids.
 Anything you know that you can teach, you can sell as a membership…